 Not for a moment do I think that we should forget what the Japanese did to China, and the massacre of Nanjing in 1937 should always be remembered and written into history books and taught for generations to come, so it can never be repeated.
 Still, the answer shocked me and saddened me in equal measure.
 I was angry too.
 “If you feel so much hatred towards the Japanese, why are you driving a Japanese car or have a Panasonic TV?
 If you despise the West so much, why are you wearing the branded western goods, carrying a D&G bag and wearing Nike shoes?
 Don’t you think that is ridiculous and self-mocking?”

-Of course, I didn’t say all that to my brother’s face, because there were other embarrassed guests present and I had no intention to create confrontations or spoil the meal for everyone, but I did write him a five page letter that night and gave him a piece of my mind.
+Of course, I didn’t say all that to his face, because there were other embarrassed guests present and I had no intention to create confrontations or spoil the meal for everyone, but I did write him a five page letter that night and gave him a piece of my mind.
 Not sure if any of it would go through though, as he has never been out of China.
 But he does know everything: “I read a lot on the Internet”.
 Oh really?
 Do you know that everything you read is actually censored by the Chinese government and you only read what you are permitted to?

 Fortunately I read from an internet survey that only about 10% Chinese people wished harm to the Japanese and the overwhelming majority do not.
 Times are changing, and people’s attitudes and perceptions will too.